ZeyuGaoAi/Instance_based_Vision_Transformer/nuclei_seg_cls_infer/README.md

 ## Dataset
 The dataset to train the nuclei segmentation and classification (grading) model can be download from [This Link](https://dataset.chenli.group/home/ccrcc-grading)

-This dataset is original used for ccRCC grading, but part of the ROIs are selected from pRCC WSIs, cause these two subtyping have a same grading guide line.
+This dataset is original used for ccRCC grading, but part of the ROIs are selected from pRCC WSIs, cause these two subtypes have a same grading guide line.